Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-narrative-implementation-checklist.md

 - [ ] Spot-check the new narrative paragraph in the pitch deck, whitepaper, and website for tone consistency and readability.

+### Verify (Bridge review ➜ optimize)

+- [ ] Run a citation link check to ensure every URL resolves and matches the metadata saved in the Maldives Data Tracker.
+- [ ] Capture the baseline asset versions (deck slide IDs, site commit hashes) in the tracker so optimization edits can be compared quickly.
+- [ ] Note outstanding review questions or data gaps directly in the project log to guide the optimization sprint.

 ### Optimize (Run right after the review session)

 - [ ] Iterate slide layout or hero copy based on reviewer feedback (e.g., adjust